When was running invented?

 Is running a tale as old as time?
 Pretty much.
 Here's Olympian and running coach Steph Davis with a brief history of running...

-But when did running actually become a thing?
-Steph Davis, Olympian and coach for running app Runna, investigates.
+Steph Davis, Olympian and coach for running app Runna, investigates the origins of this ancient activity.

 When did running start?
 The early days

-If we look back in history to when running first started, there isn’t a concrete date or a named person who was the first runner.
+If we look back in history to when running was invented, there isn’t a concrete date or a named person who was the first runner.

-However, there are lots of fascinating milestones that have developed running into the sport it is today.
+However, there are lots of fascinating milestones that have developed running from a form of transport into the sport it is today.

 In the Old Stone Age, humans were running for survival.
 We ran to escape predators, hunt animals and move from A to B.

 There was a need to run.
 It wasn’t always a choice or something to do for fun.
-It was a survival instinct.
+Running was a survival instinct and necessity.

 When did running become a sport?

-However, it wasn’t until the early 20th century that the marathon distance was formally standardised as 26.2 miles by the International Amateur Athletic Federation (IAAF), now known as World Athletics.
+However, it wasn’t until centuries later that it inspired the modern marathon race, and the distance was formally standardised by the International Amateur Athletic Federation (IAAF).

 When did women start competing in races?

-It wasn’t until 1926 when women began to run the marathon, and even then, they were not officially recognised as part of the race!
+It wasn’t until 1926 when women began to run the marathon.
+Even then, they were not officially recognised as part of the race!

 When did running become a popular sport?